seanf316/P3-Reclaim-The-Light/README.md

 ## **Acknowledgements**

 - To my amazing wife Denise who has supported me every day and kept me motivated.
-After P1 & P2 it was short and stressful turn around for P3, Denise consistantly encouraged me to work on the project while keeping our 5-year-old son entertained.
+After P1 & P2 it was a short and stressful turnaround for P3, Denise consistently encouraged me to work on the project while keeping our 5-year-old son entertained.
 I couldn't do this without her.
 - My son Alex for always making me laugh and never getting mad when Dad had to study.
-- My class mate Sean Johnston for the continuous testing of my project throughout and for being there to bounce ideas off.
+- My classmate Sean Johnston for the continuous testing of my project throughout and for being there to bounce ideas off.
-- My class mates Victoria Traynor & Monica Murray for reviewing and testing my Project thanks guys.
+- My classmates Victoria Traynor & Monica Murray for reviewing and testing my Project thanks guys.
-- To my mentor Daisy Mc Girr, this was my first full project with Daisy and she really goes above and beyond.
-Even outside of the project planning she is great for advice and is a great help to the Slack community too.
+- To my mentor Daisy Mc Girr, this was my first full project with Daisy and she goes above and beyond.
+Even outside of project planning she is great for advice and is a great help to the Slack community too.

 [Back to top &uarr;](#contents)